cisco-open/flame/fiab/README.md

 ```
 minikube delete
 ```

+## Running a test ML job
+In order to run a sample mnist job, refer to instructions at [mnist example](../examples/mnist/README.md).

 **Note**: By executing the above command, any downloaded or locally-built images are also deleted togehter when the VM is deleted.
 Unless a fresh minikube instance is needed, simply stopping the minikube (i.e., `minikube stop`) instance would be useful